 Mom filled my father’s plate with small portions of everything.
 He listened to us all talking and never did raise his fork to his mouth.
 After a short time, he whispered, in a most somber manner, that he needed to lie down again.
 We shared his sorrow in leaving the table; he would not sit with us at the table again.
 Once he was settled on the couch, without speaking, we each took our plates into the family room and sat together, eating, around him there.

 The chicken can be made in a number of ways—roasted, poached, baked pieces.
 A store-bought roasted chicken also saves the day when necessary.
 Chicken broth can be poured off from the roasted chicken (spoon off excess fat), or the broth from a poaching chicken can be used.
 Or, you can use the chicken stock you’ve made and keep on hand in your freezer.
 If that is a hilarious thought, purchased chicken broth is your friend.
-According to the hunters at CASS Prairie Farms in South Dakota, pheasant hushwe is just as delicious as chicken.
+Hushweh is excellent served with a romaine salad dressed with lemon vinaigrette, thin pita bread, and labne.

 For the chicken:

-3/4 cup pine nuts (may substitute slivered almonds)
+- 3/4 cup pine nuts or slivered almonds, toasted

 Preheat the oven to 425 degrees.